lee0on/Performance-Testing-Scripts/README.md

 1. **Two test plans for HTTPS servers** - Load tests performed on public APIs: Swagger Petstore and Restful Booker.
 2. **A database performance test plan for MySQL (Sakila schema)** - Simulates various database operations under load.
 3. **An LDAP server performance test plan** - Tests the search, compare, add, modify, and delete operations of an LDAP server.
+4. **Scenario based functional test plan for Automation Exercise server** - Recorded two user scenarios for e-commerce site sample, then check each request with JMeter Assertion element

 These test plans were developed using JMeter and include configurations, scripts, and run results.